fbpx

 In the nearly four years since, not much has actually changed, except now we run 4 to 6 camps a year and over that time have carted a far larger number of participants and guest presenters than we could ever have imagined back in early 2020.

 Luckily, my place also fronts Lake Cargelligo, so we’ve ditched the idea of carrying a small mountain of camping equipment over to the Island and instead just camp down the front.
-We’ve had people along from the NSW Biodiversity Conservation Trust, NSW Department of Planning and Environment, the Commonwealth Environmental Water Office and the University of Canberra and the activities have expanded to include vegetation transects and quadrats, drone deployment and bug identification.
+We’ve had people along from the NSW Biodiversity Conservation Trust, NSW Department of Planning and Environment, the Commonwealth Environmental Water Holder and the University of Canberra and the activities have expanded to include vegetation transects and quadrats, drone deployment and bug identification.

 Happy participants from another successful DTT weekend learning about all things Lake.